 The International System of Units

 When you measure something in physics, you need a standard everyone agrees on.
 Without that, measurements are meaningless.
+The International System of Units provides exactly this universal framework.
 Over the centuries, different countries developed their own systems, and three of them became widely used:

 - The CGS system (centimeter, gram, and second)